(This page was written in response to the frequently asked question: the difference between the turbo and Surbo)

 The good news is, they can work together, the Surbo in a complementary role (the Surbo's increased low rpm airflow speeds up the exhaust gases, which turn the turbocharger on boost earlier).

 2. The Surbo gives some improvement even from idle.
 For example, for automatic vehicles, the Surbo provides instant takeoff with no delay due to very low end improvement (shown by increased rpm at idle, or extra hill holding ability).
-For turbos, since there is some lag, the starting off may not be as quick compared to its non-turbo version of similar horsepower but bigger capacity.
+For turbos, since there is some lag, the starting off may not be as quick compared to its non-turbo version of similar horsepower.

 3. Location: the Surbo is placed along the air intake.
 It could be at the inlet to the air filter case, its outlet, or pipe after the filter case towards the throttle.
 The turbo is always located at the exhaust manifold of the engine.